 Software consists of internally-developed software and purchased software.
 The Company capitalizes costs related to certain internally-developed software when the resulting products reach technological feasibility.
 Technological feasibility is determined upon completion of a detailed program design or internal specification.
-The internal specification establishes that the product can be produced to meet its design specifications including functions, features and technical performance requirements.
+The internal specification establishes that the product can be produced to meet its design specifications, including functions, features and technical performance requirements.
 Purchased software consists of software to be marketed externally that was acquired primarily as the result of a business acquisition and costs of computer software obtained for internal use that were capitalized.

 Amortization of internally-developed software costs begins when the products are available for licensing to customers and is computed separately for each product as the greater of (a) the ratio of current gross revenue for the product to the total of current and anticipated gross revenue for the product or (b) the straight-line method over three years.
 Due to competitive pressures, it may be possible that the anticipated gross revenue or remaining estimated economic life of the software products will be reduced significantly.
 As a result, the carrying amount of the software product may be reduced accordingly.
 Amortization of purchased software is generally computed using the straight-line method over its estimated useful life of approximately three years.
+Actual useful life of capitalized software could differ from the estimated amortization periods used.